Skip to main content

 This website is run by UK ENIC.
 We want as many people as possible to be able to use this website.
 For example, that means that you should be able to:

-• change colours, contrast levels and fonts using browser or device settings
+• change colours, contrast levels and fonts using browser or device settings.

-• zoom in up to 400% without the text spilling off the screen
+• zoom in up to 400% without the text overlapping for most content.

-• navigate most of the website using a keyboard or speech recognition software
+• navigate most of the website using a keyboard or speech recognition software.

-• listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+• listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver).

 We have also made the website text as simple as possible to understand.